mikeraab/docker101/Participant-Guide.md

 On the OCCS Registries Page, create and save a new Registry definition using your Docker hub account, email, username and password.
 You can also add a description.

 ```
-Left Nav - Registries > New Registry Button > Enter the Details
+Left Nav - Registries > New Registry Button > Enter the Details > Save
 ```

 > *Note - that the URL for your Docker Hub repo/account should be in this format: index.docker.io/username*